The Tuff Lil Spoon story grew out of a need to manage cattle on an undulating property and a passion for quality in breeding.

 Rod & Sharon Tattersall started Valley End Quarter Horses in early 2016.
 They focused on sourcing a herd of quality cutting bred mares for breeding purposes and then set about researching exceptional stallions.

 The Tattersalls believe in the credo “go hard or go home” and if anything is worth doing it is worth doing well so it was time to go hard!

-Lil Spoon had the breeding, conformation and temperament that they were looking for and it didn’t hurt that he had plenty of eye appeal as well!
+Rod researched quality cutting stallions throughout Australia and America and came into contact with Adam Conrad of Conrad Quarter Horses in Texas.
+Adam was the owner of Lil Spoon.
+Lil Spoon had the breeding, conformation, cutting bloodlines and temperament that the Tattersalls’ were looking for and it didn’t hurt that he had plenty of eye appeal as well!

 Adam had a blue roan colt foal available by Lil Spoon out of a Tuff Lena mare, LZL Tuff Red Rasberi.
 Lil Spoon’s impeccable cutting bloodlines combined with Tuff Red Rasberi’s proven reining credentials including many of her progeny who had competed successfully in the American and European reining futurities proved an irresistible combination.

 Purchasing a colt with such genetic potential along with the opportunity to bring new bloodlines to Australia made the decision easy.
 They would buy Tuff Lil Spoon!

 Buying a colt at such a young age was certainly a huge speculator but again “go hard or go home”.
 The decision was clear.

 Tuff Lil Spoon (IMP) arrived in Australia at 10 months of age in April 2017 and certainly wasn’t looking his best.
 He was such a funny looking thing at that stage, all gangly, hairy and bum high.
 What had they done they wondered?